EnergyMap/EnergyMap/README.md

 SQUARES_CO2_OPT_TABLE=[database table for 1 km square sums optimal co2 emission]
 SQUARES_DIFF_TABLE=[database table for 1 km square sums difference between current and optimal]

+## Note on system requirements

+PyOsmium and Geopandas gather quite a lot of artefacts in memory, and therefore this pipeline has not been run successfully with less than 32GB of RAM memory.
+Also note, that the Random Forest Regression algorithm might demand quite a lot of execution time, and we strongly recommend executing the pipeline on a device with a multitude of cores.

 ## Note on Geopandas issue

 Please check your Geopandas version, it might have an issue in the method to insert data to postgis.
 You can find the relevant file at /usr/local/lib/python3.10/dist-packages/geopandas/io/sql.py , please check that the "text" method is being imported from sqlalchemy and that at around line 400 the code "SELECT Find SRID( etc" is wrapped in the text() method.